-This dryer was manufactured with a manual reset burner hi-limit and tumbler/lint chamber hi-limit thermostat.
-If either manual reset burner hi-limit thermostat is open prior to the start of the drying cycle, or during the cycle, the dryer will not recognize the open state of the burner hi-limit thermostat and will start or continue through the drying cycle with no heat.
-Manual reset hi-limit thermostat must be reset manually.
+This dryer was manufactured with a burner and basket (tumbler)/lint chamber manual reset hi-limit thermostat.
+If either burner manual reset hi-limit thermostat is open prior to the start of the drying cycle, or during the cycle, the dryer will not recognize the open state of the burner hi-limit thermostat and will start or continue through the drying cycle with no heat.
+The applicable manual reset hi-limit thermostat must be reset manually.

-This hi-temperature condition may be caused due to a restricted exhaust, poor airflow or improper burner oven operation.
+This hi-temperature condition may be caused due to a restricted exhaust, poor airflow, or improper burner oven operation.

-The location of the manual reset hi-limit switch is on the right side of the burner box.
+The location of the burner manual reset hi-limit switch is on the right side of the burner box.

-This dryer is equipped with a burner hi-limit and tumbler/lint chamber hi-limit thermostat which must be reset manually.
+This dryer is equipped with a burner hilimit and tumbler/lint chamber hi-limit thermostat which must be reset manually.